Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you

 HR measurement is a huge opportunity for the industry.
 As technology and agility disrupt business expectations, the ability to incorporate people analytics into daily HR processes and decision-making opens the door to valuable HR leadership.

 Based on a study of a range of industries, the McKinsey Global Institute estimates that companies using a portfolio of HR-analytics solutions could realise an average increase of 275 basis points in profit margins by 2025.
 These increases will likely come through productivity gains among front- and middle-office workers, and through savings in recruiting, interviewing time, training, onboarding, and attrition costs.

 Yet McKinsey research also indicates that typical HR departments still spend close to 60 per cent of their time and resources on transactional and operational activities.

 Here are some of the ways the HR function can move beyond current perceptions and demonstrate its value in the workplace.

 In many organisations, HR reports to another functional space such as the chief financial or operations officer.
 These relationships present a great opportunity - take stock of how these business leaders make decisions and ask yourself:

 Our blog Digital Transformation: What Can HR Learn From Finance? goes into detail about the questions HR professionals should be asking their finance counterparts as they embark on a digital transformation that will not only streamline processes but also provide better, more accurate and more timely reporting.

 HR people analytics is about far more than collecting mounds of statistics.
 It’s about delivering data-driven insights that connect people strategy with business strategy.

 Take a closer look at turnover metrics, the costs associated with recruitment, selection, onboarding and time to reach full productivity.
 What about absenteeism or trends shared by top performers: where do they credit their successes?
-Then consider how these findings can be applied to the broader employee population.
-Where are their geographic or length of service differences and what, if any, impact does this have on the business?
+Then consider how you can apply these findings to the broader employee population.
+Where are their geographic or length of service differences and what, impact does this have on the business?

 Described as a “hire authority” and “certified prophet of workforce trends” Ira S. Wolfe observes, in his book, Recruiting in the Age of Googlisation, that within the HR field: